savranciati/pdglasso/README.md

-## Graphical Lasso for Coloured Gaussian Graphical Models for Paired Data
+# Graphical Lasso for Coloured Gaussian Graphical Models for Paired Data

-**THIS PACKAGE IS STILL A WORK IN PROGRESS.
-FILES AND FUNCTIONS ARE NOT FINAL.**

-How to install the package:
+## How to install the package:

 ```{r message = FALSE, warning = FALSE}
 library(devtools)